Rote Zora (group)

 Rote Zora (Red Zora) was a West German radical left feminist urban guerrilla organization active from 1974 to 1995.
 The group committed a series of bombing and arson attacks against ideological enemies, including individuals and organizations thought to be involved with sexism, the exploitation of women, genetic engineering, enforcing patriarchal society, nuclear power, and anti-abortionism.
-Rote Zora were particularly opposed to § 218 of the German Penal Law limiting abortion, which they referred to as the "Terrorism Paragraph".
+Rote Zora were particularly opposed to Section 218 of the German Penal Law limiting abortion, which they referred to as the "Terrorism Paragraph".
 The organization never officially dissolved, but was completely inactive by 1996.